Updated January 12, 2022.

 Testing positive for COVID-19 can feel scary and leave you wondering about the health and safety of yourself and your loved ones.
-While the media swirl around coronavirus may paint an alarming picture, in actuality, a care plan for someone diagnosed with COVID-19 often doesn’t look much different than it would for someone that is treating a cold or flu.
-Here’s everything you need to know about an affirmative coronavirus diagnosis:
+While the media swirl around coronavirus may paint an alarming picture, for many people, having COVID-19 isn’t much different than having a cold or flu.
+Here’s everything you need to know if you’ve tested positive for COVID-19:

 I was tested for COVID-19.
 What’s next?

-Depending on what kind of COVID-19 test you received, your test will either be processed on-site (as with rapid PCR or rapid antigen tests) or sent to a laboratory for processing (as with standard PCR tests).
-Once your provider receives your test results back, they will contact you to share your negative or positive test result and provide a care plan based on your symptoms.
-Rapid tests can produce same-day results, while standard PCR tests results currently take about 2-3 days.
+Depending on what kind of COVID-19 test you received, your test will either be processed on-site (as with rapid PCR, home or office-based rapid antigen tests) or sent to a laboratory for processing (as with standard PCR tests).
+If your test was run at a One Medical site, we will contact you to share your test results and provide a care plan based on your symptoms.
+Rapid tests can produce same-day results, while standard PCR tests results currently take about two to three days.
 To learn more about the various testing options and which is best for you, read here.

-Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the local department of health who may reach out to learn more about any recent travel or close contacts to assist in containing the spread of the virus.
+Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the local department of health who may contact you to learn more about any recent travel or close contacts to assist in containing the spread of the virus.

 I tested positive for COVID-19 but am not showing symptoms.

-I tested positive and am experiencing manageable symptoms.
+I tested positive and am experiencing mild to moderate symptoms.

-Your provider will recommend self-isolation until 10 days have passed since your symptoms first appeared, you have been fever-free for at least 24 hours without the use of medication, and other symptoms have improved.
-During this time, you should not leave home or visit public areas, except to get medical care, and separate yourself from other people and pets in your household as much as possible.
+During this time, you should not leave home or visit public areas, except to get medical care, and you should separate yourself from other people and pets in your household as much as possible.
 If you must be around other people, wear a mask and try to maintain at least 6 feet of distance at all times.
 You should also avoid sharing personal items, wash your hands frequently, and clean all high-touch surfaces often.
 We also recommend reaching out to a friend or family member who may be able to help drop off supplies during your self-isolation period.
-For more information on how to protect yourself and others and when to end isolation, see our guide to quarantine and isolation here.
+For more information on isolation see here.

 I tested positive and have risk factors for developing severe illness